eddgrant/github-pull-request-dashboard/README.md

         -
           owner: hmrc
           repo: ct-calculations

+The app can be run either directly from source or as a docker container, the configuration in both cases is the same:

-### Running from source
+#### Running from source

-`run-example.sh` provides an example of how to run the application from source, simply configure the file with your OAuth token and the repositories you want to watch and then execute the script.
+`run.sh` provides an example of how to run the application from source, simply configure the file with your OAuth token and the repositories you want to watch and then execute the script.

-    REPOS=$(cat <<'heredoc'
-    ---
-    -
-      group: eddgrant
-      description: PRs on Edds Projects
-      watches:
-        -
-          owner: eddgrant
-          repo: vagrant-roller
-        -
-          owner: eddgrant
-          repo: github-pull-request-dashboard
-    -
-      group: fbd
-      watches:
-        -
-          owner: bbc
-          repo: eng-pcs-squirrel
-    heredoc)

-    GITHUB_OAUTH_TOKEN=
-    ~/.pyenv/versions/venv-github-pull-requests-dashboard-2.7.10/bin/gunicorn --config=gunicorn.py pull_requests.pull_requests_web:app --debug --access-logfile - --error-log - --log-config logging.conf
+The application will then start and will be available at http://localhost:8000

-### Running as a docker container
+#### Running as a docker container

-TODO:
+This is a work in progress and will be detailed soon.